xosekani/LAMP-stack-project-on-AWS/README.md

 You can see the text "Hello LAMP from hostname" as in the command above.

 ## Step 6: Enable PHP on the Website
 With the default DirectoryIndex settings on Apache, a file named `index.html` will always take precedence over an `index.php file.` This is useful for setting up maintenance pages in PHP applications, by creating a temporary `index.html` file containing an informative message to visitors.
 Because this page will take precedence over the `index.php` page, it will then become the landing page for the application.
 Once maintenance is over, the `index.html` is renamed or removed from the document root, bringing back the regular application page.
-In case you want to change this behavior, you’ll need to edit the `/etc/apache2/mods-enabled/dir.conf` file and change the order in which the `index.php file` is listed within the `DirectoryIndex directive`:
+In case you want to change this behavior, you’ll need to edit the `/etc/apache2/mods-enabled/dir.conf` file and change the order in which the `index.php file` is listed within the DirectoryIndex directive:
  `sudo vim /etc/apache2/mods-enabled/dir.conf`